aws-samples/retail-demo-store/README.md

 To get the Retail Demo Store running in your own AWS account, follow these instructions.
 If you are attending an AWS-led event where temporary AWS accounts are provided, this has likely already been done for you.

+## Step 1 - Get an AWS Account

-1. If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)
+If you do not have an AWS account, please see [How do I create and activate a new Amazon Web Services account?](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)

+## Step 2 - Log into the AWS Console

-2. Log into the [AWS console](https://console.aws.amazon.com/) if you are not already.
+Log into the [AWS console](https://console.aws.amazon.com/) if you are not already.

 Note: If you are logged in as an IAM user, ensure your account has permissions to create and manage the necessary resources and components for this application.

-3. Complete the instructions for the desired deployment option below.

-### Deploying to your AWS Account
+## Step 3 - Deploy to your AWS Account

-**Choose this option if you just want to deploy the Retail Demo Store into your AWS account to try it out or for demonstration purposes.**

-With this deployment option, the CloudFormation template will import the Retail Demo Store source code into a CodeCommit repository in your account and setup CodePipeline to build and deploy into ECS from that respository.

 The following CloudFormation launch options will set the deployment approach to "CodeCommit".
 You can ignore the GitHub related template parameters.
 After clicking one of the Launch Stack buttons below, follow the procedures to launch the template.

+With this deployment option, the CloudFormation template will import the Retail Demo Store source code into a CodeCommit repository in your account and setup CodePipeline to build and deploy into ECS from that respository.

 Region name | Region code | Launch
 --- | --- | ---